zemlatruskavets/lstm_cracker/README.md

-This module trains a bidirectional long short-term memory (LSTM) network on a dataset consisting solely of cleartext passwords.
+This module trains a bidirectional long short-term memory (LSTM) network on a dataset consisting of cleartext passwords.
 The trained network is then used to predict the most likely alterations and/or additions to a given sequence.